 Penn State Health is committed to the safety of patients, staff, visitors and the general public.
 We are currently only permitting family/support persons to accompany patients within our facilities.
-With exceptions in certain cases, one family/support person is permitted per patient per day.
+One family/support person is permitted per adult patient per day.
+Two parents/guardians are permitted to accompany pediatric patients for inpatient and surgical visits; one parent or guardian may accompany a pediatric patient for emergency department visits and outpatient clinics.
 No visitors, aside from patient-designated family/support persons, are allowed at this time.

 Call CareLine to get a patient’s room and phone number